 Regular readers of this blog will know that last year I spent four months living and working in Kampala, Uganda.
 During that time I took a few weekend trips out of the city, but I didn’t get a chance to explore the rest of the country until the very end of my stay, when my friend and fellow travel blogger Linn of www.travellinn.net came out to visit me, and we embarked on an epic two-week adventure that took in all the top highlights of this amazing country.
 I’m not exaggerating when I say this trip was one of the best of my life, with literally a new WOW moment every day, as you’ll see…

-For reasons that will become clear as you read on, this is not the exact route that we did, but I think this is a great itinerary that will allow you to soak up the very best of Uganda’s culture, scenery and wildlife on the two-week trip of a lifetime.
-Click the links within each summary for more detailed information on the places mentioned as well as tips and accommodation suggestions.
+For reasons that will become clear as you read this blog post, this is not the exact route around Uganda that we did, but I think this is a great itinerary that will allow you to soak up the very best of Uganda’s culture, scenery and wildlife on the two-week trip of a lifetime.
+Click the links within each summary for more detailed blog posts on the places mentioned as well as tips and accommodation suggestions.

 This is Hassan Isingoma Navid.
 He was recommended to me by a friend, and I cannot sing his praises highly enough.
-We paid him USD$100 a day to drive us around the country, plus fuel and tips.
+We paid him USD$100 a day to plan our Uganda itinerary and drive us around, plus fuel and tips.
 Far, far more than just a driver, Hassan was travel agent, guide, troubleshooter, photography assistant and friend.
-He helped plan the itinerary, booked our accommodation, park permits, and activities, recommended places to eat, and was an encyclopaedia of useful information.
+He booked our accommodation, park permits, and activities, recommended places to eat, and was an encyclopaedia of useful information.
 If you’re thinking about booking someone like him for your trip to Uganda, just ping me a message and I’ll gladly pass on his contact details.

-Our route took us north from Kampala and then out to the west in a big loop.
+Our Uganda itinerary took us north from Kampala and then out to the west in a big loop.
 You’ll immediately notice that we’ve missed everything to the north and east, but this route takes in all the major highlights including the famous gorilla and chimpanzee tracking, and five national parks.
-We also took a short detour into the Democratic Republic of Congo to climb Nyiragongo volcano, which I’ve added on the map but not included in this itinerary, since it’s currently deemed too unsafe to go there.
-Hopefully in the future that will change – and do check, because it was an incredible experience that you should definitely try to do if you possibly can.
+We also took a short detour into the Democratic Republic of Congo to climb Nyiragongo volcano, which I’ve added on the map but not included in this route, since at the time of writing it was deemed too unsafe to go there.
+Hopefully by the time you read this that will have changed – and do check, because it was an incredible experience that you should definitely try to do if you possibly can.

-Anyway, without further ado, here is my recommended itinerary for a two-week trip round Uganda.
+Anyway, without further ado, here is my recommended Uganda itinerary for a two-week trip.

 Day One – Kampala